kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 <br>

-### Web Scraping Data on Total Olympic Medals Won by Country
+### Web Scraping Data on Total Summer Olympic Medals Won by Country

 We originally wanted to plot all the billionaires around the world but ran into some difficulties.
 Both Forbes and Bloomberg had lists that were nearly impossible to scrape.
 There was no visible body in the HTML.
-It was linked to a private directory that we could not access, so we resorted to a different topic - Olympic Medals Won by Country.
+It was linked to a private directory that we could not access, so we resorted to a different topic - Summer Olympic Medals Won by Country.

 We were able to scrape the [Olympic medal data](https://www.worldatlas.com/articles/countries-with-the-most-olympic-medals.html), but converting it to a CSV directly from Jupyter Notebook was not working properly, so we exported to an [.xlsx file](data/olympics.xlsx) and then saved as a CSV before changing it to geojson.